 4. Train with a Coach or Another Athlete

-As Chris puts it, “I love Coach Eric’s quick 10-20 minute SwimErg workouts before indoor bike trainer rides because they are so manageable.
-Even though they are short, they are still making me faster both on the SwimErg and in the water.”
+Chris says, “I love Coach Eric’s quick 10-20 minute Vasa SwimErg workouts before indoor bike trainer rides because they are so manageable.
+Even though they are short, they still make me faster both on the SwimErg and in the water.”

-Using a coach or personal trainer, whether at the gym or at home, can also be a great strategy for beating boredom.
-They will provide key technical elements to work on, push you further, and instill confidence that you can do it on your own, too.
+Using a coach or personal trainer at the gym or at home can also be an excellent strategy for beating boredom.
+They will provide key technical elements to work on, push you further, and instill confidence that you can do it on your own.

 Remote Swim Coaching

 Fortunately, the right coach doesn’t always need to be physically present in order to help you stay motivated.
-Remote coaching is another way that swimmers can ensure that performance remains high.
+Remote coaching is another way athletes can ensure that performance remains high.

-Coaches usually hold their trainees accountable when there’s a missed practice, or by providing different workouts that keep the momentum going without pressuring the athlete.
+Coaches usually hold athletes accountable when they miss practice or by providing different workouts that keep the momentum going without pressuring the athlete.

-If you find yourself consistently dreading indoor training, a remote swim coach would be an excellent way to get more from each workout while avoiding staleness and boredom.
+If you consistently dread indoor training, a remote swim coach would be an excellent way to get more from each workout while avoiding staleness and boredom.

-Alternatively, partner with other athletes as a way to stay motivated.
-Training with a friend or your spouse usually makes it more fun and time flies by.
-Five-time Ironman age-group World Champion, Lisbeth Kenyon, a busy professional and mother of 3, acknowledges the value of maintaining consistency and training with others, including her husband Todd Kenyon.
+Alternatively, partner with other athletes to stay motivated.
+Training with a friend or your spouse usually makes it more fun, and time flies by.
+Five-time Ironman age-group World Champion Lisbeth Kenyon, a busy professional and mother of three, acknowledges the value of maintaining consistency and training with others, including her husband Todd Kenyon.

 Leverage your “pain cave” at home or meet at the gym.
 Swimmers can partner up and do swim-specific and dryland strength training, while triathletes might do swim-bike brick workouts together.
 Try the 30-20-10 workout for variety and challenge.

-One study found that social interaction (competition or cooperation) between athletes was one of the best motivating factors for sticking with a workout compared to those who exercised by themselves.
+One study found that social interaction (competition or cooperation) between athletes was one of the best motivating factors for sticking with a workout compared to those who exercised alone.

-So if you’re really wanting to maximize your effort without being bored, bring someone else along on the journey with you.
+So, if you really want to maximize your effort without being bored, bring someone else along on the journey with you.

 Final Thoughts

-That’s why it’s important to find ways to beat boredom during training sessions.
+That’s why finding ways to beat boredom during training sessions is important.

 Pay attention to the workout environment.
-Make sure there are adequate space and the right equipment that supports your training needs (if both of those things are an issue, consider using something like the SpaceSaver SwimErg).
+Make sure there is adequate space and the right equipment to support your training needs (if both of those things are an issue, consider using something like the SpaceSaver SwimErg).

-Find a routine and stick with it, and don’t be afraid to add other people, like a coach or another athlete, to that mix.
+Find a routine, stick with it, and don’t be afraid to include others, like a coach or a workout buddy.
 Technology can help you stick with your program, especially when you track and measure your progress.

 Set yourself up to be comfortable in whatever environment you’re in.
-Choose the right workout clothes, use a fan to keep you cooler, and have water and a hand towel in hand.
-Reducing discomfort in your workout area will let you focus on doing the real work of training…and that may not always be comfortable, but it will pay dividends!
+Choose the proper workout clothing and gear, use a fan to keep you cool, and have water and a towel nearby.
+Reducing discomfort in your workout area will let you focus on the real work of training…and that may not always be comfortable, but it will pay dividends!